 How do you select the correct water temperature for laundry?
-I have a feeling that many of us don't give those dials or settings on the washer a second look.
-We set them once and never change the load size, type of cycle or water temperature.
-That's a mistake that wastes your money spent on utilities costs and can make clothes look old before their time.
+Most people don't give those dials or settings on the washer a second look.
+We set them once and never change the load size, type of cycle, or water temperature.
+That's a mistake that not only wastes your money spent on utility costs but can make clothes look old before their time or even ruin them.

-The warm water setting is between 110 and 90 degrees Fahrenheit ( 43.3-32.2 Celsius).
-And, the cold water setting is between 80 and 60 degrees Fahrenheit (26.7-15 Celsius).
+The warm water setting is between 110 and 90 degrees Fahrenheit (43.3-32.2 degrees Celsius).
+And, the cold water setting is between 80 and 60 degrees Fahrenheit (26.7-15 degrees Celsius).
 During the winter, outdoor temperatures can greatly affect cold water temperatures.
-If the cold water drawn into your washer is below 60 degrees Fahrenheit (15 Celsius), detergents have a difficult time dissolving and clothes are unlikely to be cleaned very well.
+If the cold water drawn into your washer is below 60 degrees Fahrenheit (15 Celsius), powdered detergents will have a difficult time dissolving leaving white residue streaks and clothes are unlikely to be cleaned very well.

-How to Choose the Right Water Temperature for Laundry
+How to Choose the Best Water Temperature for Laundry

-Generations of laundry doers thought that hot water was the only way to get clothes clean (remember they once boiled clothes in a big pot for hours).
-But progress has brought us much better washing machines that use mechanical action to remove soil and far better laundry detergents that use surfactants and enzymes to lift and remove soil from fabrics.
+Generations of laundry doers thought that hot water was the only way to get clothes clean (remember clothes were once boiled in a big pot for hours).
+But progress has brought us different types of fabrics, much better washing machines that use mechanical action to remove soil, and far better laundry detergents that use surfactants and enzymes to lift and remove soil from fabrics.

 There are still times when hot water is needed to give the cleaning and sanitation you need.
 Follow this water temperature guide for the best results.

 - Benefits: Cleans heavy soil and is best for oily stains, sanitizes linens infected with bacteria or fungus, kills insects